Research Program Overview

-Understanding the contribution of individual genes as well as non-genetic factors such as nutrition or environmental stressors is essential if significant improvements in these clinical areas are to be realized.
+Understanding the contribution of individual genes as well as non-genetic factors such as nutrition or environmental stressors is essential if significant improvements in the treatment of affected children are to be realized.
 However, an arguably greater or more tangible benefit of understanding the interaction between our genes and these non-genetic factors would be the ability to recommend maternal dietary interventions to either those at risk or as a general approach to minimize the incidence and/or severity of the various craniofacial conditions.

-- Understanding the cellular and developmental function of major CLP genes including IRF6, the Nectins and MID1/2
+- Understanding the cellular and developmental function of genes that coordinate the development of the lip and palate

-- Dissecting the genetic pathways involved in two new mouse models of craniofacial microsomia
+- Dissecting the genetic pathways and developmental mechanisms involved in two new mouse models of craniofacial microsomia.

 For more information about the scanners and our imaging work, visit the Small Animal Tomographic Analysis (SANTA) facility.